BOWDON HOCKEY NEW MEMBERS FAQ

 Who is my lead coach?

 Each training session is led by a professional coach with support coaches and sometimes some volunteer coaches.
 Match coaches may be professionals or volunteers.
+If you have any questions about coaching or selection, please reach out to your lead training coach or matchday coach, team manager or captain.

 How can I find out which team I’ll be in?